Monetization is disabled for my channel

 If monetization is disabled for your YouTube channel, it could be for several reasons.
 Any of these actions could result in suspension of payments:

-- Attempting monetization of videos you don't own or other ineligible videos
+- Attempting monetization of videos that don't meet monetization criteria.

-- Violations of AdSense Program Policies or YouTube Terms of Service
+- Violations of YouTube spam policies, AdSense Program Policies or YouTube Terms of Service.

 To check the status of monetization on your channel, go directly to the Status and features section of the channel or get there by following these steps: